leonone694/JieqiBox/NOTATION_FORMAT.md

 - `data`: The operation data (move in UCI format or adjustment information).
 - `fen`: The FEN string of the board state after this move.
 - `comment`: Optional user comment for this move (string).
 Comments can be edited by users.
+- `engineScore`: Engine analysis score for this move (number).
+Only recorded if engine was thinking before the move.
+Default is 0 if engine was not thinking.
+- `engineTime`: Engine analysis time in milliseconds for this move (number).
+Only recorded if engine was thinking before the move.
+Default is 0 if engine was not thinking.

 ### currentMoveIndex